Ever panic on a portrait session because you’re unsure as to your camera settings? Relax! Here are some easy tips for your portrait camera settings!

 ISO 640, 48mm, f/2.8, Shutter Speed 1/5000s

-Your shutter speed is one of the most important elements of any photo.
+Your shutter speed is one of the essential elements of any photo, and one of the three components of the exposure triangle.
 It freezes your subject and leads to those sharp, crisp images we are all after.
-A basic rule for this is, at minimum, set your shutter speed to double the focal length of your lens!
-This will ensure that you freeze your subject and won’t get that motion blur that we don’t love in portraits.
-If you’re photographing wiggly kids or animals, it’s always a good idea to increase your shutter speed to “capture” the motion.
+It can also create that fantastic motion blur, like in waterfall photos with wispy water trails.
+However, as a basic rule, we typically want our portraits client photos to be in focus.
+To achieve this, we want to set our shutter speed to a minimum of double the focal length of your lens!
+This will ensure that you freeze your subject (and won’t get that motion blur that many don’t love in portraits).
+If you’re photographing wiggly kids or animals, it’s always a good idea to increase your shutter speed to “freeze” the motion.

 To read more on the exposure triangle, check out this great tutorial!